-11. State the differences between the Clustered and Non-clustered indexes.
+11. State the differences between Clustered and Non-clustered indexes.

 - Clustered index: It is used to sort the rows of data by their key values.
 A clustered index is like the contents of a phone book.
-You can open the book at ‘David, Thompson’ and find information for all Davids right next to each other.
-Since, the data is located next to each other, it helps a lot in fetching data based on range-based queries.
+We can open the book at ‘David’ (for ‘David, Thompson’) and find information for all Davids right next to each other.
+Since the data is located next to each other, it helps a lot in fetching data based on range-based queries.
 Also, the clustered index is actually related to how the data is stored.
-There is only one clustered table possible per table.
+There is only one clustered index possible per table.

 - Non-clustered index: It stores data at one location and indexes at some other location.
-Index has pointers that points to the location of the data.
+The index has pointers that point to the location of the data.
 As the index in the non-clustered index is stored in different places, there can be many non-clustered indexes for a table.

 Now, we will see the major differences between clustered and non-clustered indexes: